 School officials provide Kids' Food Basket with the number of children at their site that they know are living in food insecure households.
 Often, children self-report that they have not eaten since yesterday at school.
 In addition, teachers, nurses and social workers recognize the signs of poor nutrition, which include listlessness, low energy, below normal growth, pale complexion, circles under their eyes and poor concentration.

 Where does Kids' Food basket get Sack Supper items?

-About 70% of the food provided in the Sack Supper is obtained from Feeding America West Michigan Food Bank (formerly Second Harvest Gleaners).
+About 40% of the food provided in the Sack Supper is obtained from Feeding America West Michigan Food Bank (formerly Second Harvest Gleaners).
 Their food items are 16 cents per pound.
-About 15% of the food provided is donated by area grocery stores or food vendors.
-For example, all of the bread for Sack Supper sandwiches is donated by Sara-Lee.
-The other 15% is received through food drives and the generous support of our community.
+30% of the food provided comes from area grocery stores or food vendors.
+For example, all of the bread for Sack Supper sandwiches is donated by Bimbo Bakeries.
+The other 30% is received through food drives and the generous support of our community.

 How is Kids' Food Basket funded?

-Kids' Food Basket does not receive any funds from the Federal, State, County or City Governments.
-We receive monies through grants from local foundations, local businesses, individuals and community organizations.
-We have two annual fundraisers: the American Culinary Federation of Greater Grand Rapids hosts Feast for Kids every spring, and our Board of Directors and Fund Development Committee host Kids Helping Kids Celebration in May.
+Kids' Food Basket does not receive any funds from Federal, State, County or City Governments.
+We receive monies through grants from local foundations, local businesses, individuals, and community organizations.

 How does work get done at Kids' Food Basket?